 Don’t be led astray.
 The insurance company is not your friend.
 No matter how nice the adjuster seems to be or how well you think negotiations are going, you have to be vigilant.

 The insurance company is under no legal obligation to settle your claim before the statute of limitations expires.
-The adjuster’s failure to return your calls does not constitute a legal defense for missing the statute of limitation period.
+The adjuster’s failure to return your calls does not constitute a legal defense for missing the statute of limitations period.
 The legal duty is yours alone.

-If you miss the two year deadline you will be unable to pursue any claim against the at-fault driver.
+If you miss the two-year deadline you will be unable to pursue any claim against the at-fault driver.
 Enter the statute of limitations date in your cell phone, PDA, computer and anywhere else to remind you when the date is approaching.